Statistics

 Economic impact

-The costs associated with Autism can be significant, including medical expenses, educational support, and lost productivity.
-In the United States, the estimated lifetime cost of caring for an individual with Autism ranges from $1.4 million to $2.4 million, depending on the presence of intellectual disability.
+Autism is often associated with high personal and societal costs, largely due to gaps in inclusive systems.
+In countries like the United States, the estimated lifetime cost of supporting an Autistic individual ranges from USD $1.4 million to $2.4 million, depending on the presence of intellectual disability.

 Early intervention